Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

-Students will be evaluated in the execution of learned dances and through demonstrated skill proficiency
+Students will be evaluated through the execution of learned choreography and through demonstrated skill proficiency.

 Eligible Disciplines